bfox9900/CAMEL99-ITC/README.md

 NOTE: Nested INCLUDE files are now working in V2.0.4

 ## Windows TI-99 Emulator
-You can run this code on CLASSIC99, and excellent emulator, that runs on Windows.
+You can run this code on CLASSIC99, an excellent emulator, that runs on Windows.
 CLASSIC99 is available here:

 http://www.harmlesslion.com/cgi-bin/onesoft.cgi?1